zeriahgroup/Travel/travels/2026_Tasmania.md

 - **Pack up:** We will be leaving Cradle Mountain and transiting to Burnie tomorrow, so need to pack in the evening.

-## Day 7 - 28 May (Thursday) - Cradle Mountain to the North West Coast
+## Day 7 - 28 May (Thursday) - Cradle Mountain to the North West Coast - Long Drive Warning

 **Morning: Dove Lake Circuit Hike**
 - **Logistics (Crucial):** Private vehicles are not permitted to drive to Dove Lake during shuttle operating hours (typically 8:15 am to 5:00 pm in late May).
 You will need to park at the main Cradle Mountain Visitor Centre, present your Parks Pass, and take the free shuttle bus.
 The shuttle takes about 20 minutes to reach the lake.